teammoodee/moodee/README.md

-moodee - get emotional insight into your Office 365 email
+moodee - emotional insight into your email
 ======

 Office 365 App Developers of the World Unite!
 (Crickets...)